berkayaltntas/Heart-Disease-Prediction/README.md

 # EEE-485-Term-Project
 ## Introduction
 This is the term project for the **EEE 485 Statistical Learning and Data Analytics** course.
-The project focuses on predicting heart disease using machine learning algorithms, including **Logistic Regression**, **Multi-Layer Perceptron (MLP)**, and **Decision Trees**.
+The project focuses on predicting heart disease using and coding machine learning algorithms from scratch, including **Logistic Regression**, **Multi-Layer Perceptron (MLP)**, and **Decision Trees**.
 It aims to evaluate the performance of different supervised learning models on the **Heart Disease Cleveland UCI dataset** from Kaggle, containing 297 samples and 13 key features related to cardiovascular health.

 ## Core Achievements